 Electrical "noise" (interference) is always present in a system that involves high power and low signal circuitry.
-Regardless of the power configuration used in the system, there are some wiring and shielding rules that should be follow to keep the signal-to-noise ratio (SNR) as small as possible.
+Regardless of the power configuration used in the system, there are some wiring and shielding rules that should be followed to keep signal-to-noise ratio (SNR) as small as possible.